Robust Feature Inference: A Test-time Defense Strategy using Spectral Projections: Introduction

 \section{Introduction}

-Despite the phenomenal success of deep learning in several challenging tasks, they are prone to vulnerabilities such as the addition of carefully crafted small imperceptible perturbations to the input data known as adversarial examples \citep{szegedy2013, goodfellow2014explaining}.
+Despite the phenomenal success of deep learning in several challenging tasks, they are prone to vulnerabilities such as the addition of carefully crafted small imperceptible perturbations to the input known as adversarial examples \citep{szegedy2013, goodfellow2014explaining}.
 While adversarial examples are semantically similar to the input data, they cause the networks to make wrong predictions with high confidence.
-The primary focus of the community in building models that are robust to adversarial examples is through modified training procedures.
+The primary focus of the community in building adversarially robust models is through modified training procedures.
 One of the most popular and promising approaches is adversarial training \citep{madry2018towards}, which minimizes the maximum loss on the perturbed input samples.
-Extensive empirical and theoretical studies on the robustness of deep neural networks using adversarial training reveals that adversarial examples are inevitable \citep{featuresnotbugs,athalye2018synthesizing,shafahiadversarial,tsipras2018robustness} and developing robust deployable models with safety guarantees require a huge amount of data and model complexity \citep{nie2022diffusion,wang2023better,carmon2019unlabeled}.
-For instance, the current state-of-the-art methods ~\citep{wang2023better, gowalimproving, rebuffi2021fixing} use additional one million to 100 million generated or synthetic data along with the original 50000 training samples of CIFAR-10 and CIFAR-100.
+Extensive empirical and theoretical studies on the robustness of deep neural networks (DNNs) using adversarial training reveals that adversarial examples are inevitable \citep{featuresnotbugs,athalye2018synthesizing,shafahiadversarial,tsipras2018robustness} and developing robust deployable models with safety guarantees require a huge amount of data and model complexity \citep{nie2022diffusion,wang2023better,carmon2019unlabeled}.
+For instance, the current state-of-the-art methods ~\citep{wang2023better, peng2023robust, gowalimproving, rebuffi2021fixing} use additional one million to 100 million synthetic data along with the original 50000 training samples of CIFAR-10 and CIFAR-100.
 Although the improvement in robust performance is convincing with this approach, there is an evident tradeoff with huge computational costs both in terms of data and model.